purplesyringa/site/blog/any-python-program-fits-in-30-characters/index.md

 )
 ```

 The characters `ABCDEFGHIJ` are located at indices $9, 11, 12, 28, 29, 30, 31, 32, 133, 160$ -- all whitespace code points below $256$ except CR and LF, which are invalid in a string.
 While this code is long, most of it is just whitespace, which we ignore.
-After removing whitespace, it's just only $32$ characters:
+After removing whitespace, it's only $32$ characters:

 ```python
 exec("".translate("ABCDEFGHIJ"))